 Through my work I had - by necessity - become an "audiophile".
 After moving to the U.S. my passion for music and sound led me to several years of research and computer aided design of high-end loudspeakers studying the relation between measured data and perceived sound.

-I had always been attracted by the world of digitalme audio, sequencers, softsynths and sample libraries because I could be the composer, the conductor, the 2nd clarinet player, the 1st bassoonist, everybody in the orchestra at the same time.
+I had always been attracted by the world of digital audio, sequencers, softsynths and sample libraries because I could be the composer, the conductor, the 2nd clarinet player, the 1st bassoonist, everybody in the orchestra at the same time.
 Control freak?
 Maybe.
 When at the end of last century a barrage of high-end libraries hit the scene.
 I decided to see how far I could push these libraries and how convincing a performance I could produce using them.
 Of course what I needed first were compositions and the ability to compose at will without being hampered by "composer's block".
 At that moment I remembered the copy books of my teenage years.
 I decided to organize that material in digital form, learned html and ended up with an application containing 300+ web pages with chords that - when clicked - led to a new page showing possible resolutions for that chord, thus an early, primitive version of ChordWeaver .

 After a while, attraction became a job and I spent quite a few years in the world of digital audio editing and softsynth programming.
 I was very fortunate to get to know and to work with such outstanding musicians, developers and programmers as Tom Hopkins, Dan Dean, but I always kept the idea of ChordWeaver in the back of my mind.